Before the invention of nylon fiber, the pioneers used plant matter to make ropes or cords.

 You might find dry grasses from the neighborhood.
-But if you cannot find such long, dry grasses, take your time to cut the green one and let it dry.
+However, if you cannot find such long, dry grasses, take your time to cut the green ones and let them dry.

 If pioneers used natural grass for making cords without nylon fibers, you can as well.

 Making cordage from grass is a simple, straightforward process that you can complete in three steps.